7. Cash Transactions

 It is important to note that the $7,500 limit is an aggregate amount.
 So, if a client were to provide $5,000 cash toward a purchase of an asset and later arrives with an additional $3,000, the lawyer could accept only $2,500 of the latter sum.
 Any additional sums received from the client or from any party on that matter would have to be by cheque or some other means other than cash.

-- a financial institution or public body;
+- from a financial institution or public body;

-- to pay a fine or penalty.
+- to pay a fine, penalty or bail.